Activities | Outside of research, I like to travel around, dine outside, and listen to music.

 Technology & Engineering Entrepreneurship TA @ UMD

-Entrepreneurial Opportunity Analysis and Decision-Making in Technology Ventures (ENES210) Instructor: Dr. James Green Spring 2021 Marketing High-Technology Products and Innovations (ENES462) Instructor: Lecturer Michael Pratt Spring 2021 Leading and Financing the Technology Venture (ENES466) Instructor: Lecturer Michael Pratt Spring 2021
+Entrepreneurial Opportunity Analysis and Decision-Making in Technology Ventures (ENES210) Instructor: Prof. James Green Spring 2021 Marketing High-Technology Products and Innovations (ENES462) Instructor: Lecturer Michael Pratt Spring 2021 Leading and Financing the Technology Venture (ENES466) Instructor: Lecturer Michael Pratt Spring 2021

 Undergraduate Internship Experience

 Amazon Devices Denver, CO (Remote Internship) Summer 2020